nicholaswilde/homelab-pull/README.md

 ```

 >[!NOTE]
->If `vault_password_file` is set in `ansible.cfg` and the above command is run inside the repo directory, the `--vault-password-file` does not need to be passed to the `ansible-vault` command.
+>If `vault_password_file` is set in `ansible.cfg` and the above command is run inside the repo directory, the `--vault-password-file` argument does not need to be passed to the `ansible-vault` command.

 Save the output to a vars yaml file, such as `group_vars/all.yaml`